Linear Euler (2D)#

 Boundary conditions#

-As an example, when using the built-in structured mesh generator, you can do the following
+As an example, when using the built-in structured mesh generator,

 type(Mesh2D),target :: mesh